oskardudycz/Ogooreck/README.md

 ## API Testing

-Ogooreck provides a set of helpers to setup HTTP requests, Response assertions.
-It's recommended to add
+Ogooreck provides a set of helpers to set up HTTP requests, Response assertions.
+It's recommended to add such usings to your tests:

 ```csharp
 using Ogooreck.API;
 using static Ogooreck.API.ApiSpecification;
 ```

-To your tests, then you'll get a cleaner access to helper methods.
+Thanks to that, you'll get cleaner access to helper methods.

 See more in samples below!

 ### POST

-Ogooreck provides a set of helpers to construct request (e.g. `URI`, `BODY`) and check the standardised responses.
+Ogooreck provides a set of helpers to construct the request (e.g. `URI`, `BODY`) and check the standardised responses.

 ```csharp
 public Task POST_CreatesNewMeeting() =>